joshsj/final-year-project/docs/content/Project Specification.md

 location.
 Upon reaching a job site, an employee provides verification information to 'check-in' at a location.

-The service uses GPS data to verify an employee's location, alongside a identity verification process to ensure check-in is valid, i.e., ensuring the end-user cannot be another employee/individual.
+The service verifies the employee's location and identity to ensure check-in is valid, i.e., ensuring the end-user cannot be another employee/individual.

 Using the platform on the job should be as easy as possible, so the system will incorporate handy features to ensure its